Pain & Injury · 足

 The clinical picture

-Plantar fasciitis is an inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of your foot, connecting your heel bone to your toes.
-This condition is one of the most common causes of heel pain, particularly in people who are on their feet for long periods or who engage in activities like running or high-impact sports.
+Plantar fasciitis is inflammation of the plantar fascia, the thick band of tissue that runs along the bottom of your foot and connects your heel bone to your toes.
+It's a common cause of heel pain, and we see it most in people who are on their feet all day or who run and play high-impact sports.

 • Pain that worsens after exercise or activity (but not during)